X-Hax/sadx-debug-mode/README.md

 3) Press P on the keyboard to enable Crash Log.
 This will log each texture list and object code change to the SADX Mod Loader log/console.
 4) Press Pause/Break on the keyboard the freeze and unfreeze the game.
 Press Insert to advance one frame forward.
 5) Use the H key to toggle between various modes in debug info screens (see below).
-6) Press the C button on the controller or the C key on the keyboard to enable or disable collision data display.
+6) Press the C button on the controller or the C key on the keyboard to toggle collision data display.
 7) Press T to toggle textures.
 8) Press F to toggle fog.
 9) Press Y on the keyboard to toggle free camera (see below for details).